“From Chronically Ill and Depressed to Vibrantly Alive”

 In my teens, when I started questioning my doctors about all of the medications I was on, they told me that I would need these medications for the rest of my life.
 I remember walking out of the office and feeling 1000% determined to live a life without medications.
 But I had no idea how I would do this.

 I recently had a blood test; the nurse told me that I have the healthy blood of a teenager.
-I live symptom and disease-free, without any medications, by using food and brain management (of thoughts and emotions, like stress) as my medicine.
+I live symptom-free, without any medications, by using food and brain management (of thoughts and emotions, like stress) as my medicine.

 Curing my own depression by Learning how to feel and how to think